 At Ireby, we are dedicated to creating a loving community for all, where all are celebrated as unique individuals and where passions and talents can flourish.
 We learn how God teaches us how to live our lives, how to grow relationships, accept others and use the words and example of Jesus as a foundation for all our learning.

-Our children are taught how to be part of a loving community of learners – collaborating together, sharing their questions and ideas and investigating geographical questions to gain a deeper understanding of our world.
-Geography teaches our children how to be still, how to observe and give thoughtful responses, Geography teaches them about our world’s wonderful diversity and to appreciate the beauty of our locality, the rivers, mountains, and coasts.
-Our children explore the world around them, learn about the processes that shaped it and begin to understand their role in preserving it for generations to come.
+Our children are taught how to be part of a loving community of learners – collaborating together, sharing their questions and ideas and investigating geographical questions to gain a deeper understanding and connection with our world.
+It teaches our children dignity and respect through and gives them an appreciation of their beautiful locality and how they can play a role in preserving it for generations to come.

 Our aim is to fulfil our Christian vision through geography and support our children to be part of a community of loving learners, committed to knowing and understanding more about our world, about themselves and about their place and purpose in it.